-The decrease in the provision for insured events of prior years in 2021 of approximately \$26.1 million primarily resulted from lower than estimated losses and loss adjustment expenses in the homeowners and private passenger automobile lines of insurance business, partially offset by unfavorable development in the commercial automobile and commercial property lines of insurance business.
+The decrease in the provision for insured events of prior years in 2021 of approximately \$26.1 million primarily resulted from lower than estimated losses and loss adjustment expenses in the homeowners and private passenger automobile lines of insurance business.

-The increase in the provision for insured events of prior years in 2020 of approximately \$23.0 million primarily resulted from higher than estimated losses and loss adjustment expenses in the homeowners and commercial automobile lines of insurance business, partially offset by favorable development in the private passenger automobile line of insurance business.
+The increase in the provision for insured events of prior years in 2020 of approximately \$23.0 million primarily resulted from higher than estimated losses and loss adjustment expenses in the homeowners and commercial automobile lines of insurance business.